Text in documents can be accessed by finding the glyphs nodes on a page. Each glyphs node will contain a run of text.

 Mako Text Analysis

 Some documents can be poorly constructed when it comes to text.
 You may find a document where each character is individually placed.
-In this case, when Mako imports a document, it uses intelligent heuristics to try and join these individual characters up into runs of text to make onwards processing easier.
+In this case, when Mako imports a document, it uses intelligent heuristics to try and join these individual characters up into runs of text to simplify subsequent processing.

 The following code finds all glyphs nodes font anywhere within the content node.

 Updating text requires a little more knowledge about how documents are constructed.
-Specifically, A document may contain a font which is subsetted.
-This means that only the parts of the font used in the document is included.
+Specifically, a document may contain a font subset, which one that only contains glyphs for the characters used in the document.

 For example, if a document contains glyphs with the characters 'a', 'b' and 'c', the embedded font may only contain visual information for the characters 'a', 'b' and 'c'.
 Therefore, if you update the glyphs text from 'abc' to 'abcd', you may find that the character 'd' is not rendered correctly when the document is output and viewed.